-Forget the great Shakespearean question of life, many people ask “Is this thing a spatula or a turner?”
+Forget the great Shakespearean question of life, I am often asked “Is this thing called a spatula or a turner?”

-Now for most of us we say, “are you kidding me, I know what a spatula is.”
-Do you really?
+Most of us would say, “Oh please, I know what a spatula is.”

 There are three basic categories for spatulas – the classic spatula, a turner and an icing spatula.

-This is what most people think of when they think spatula.
-The first spatulas popular with homemakers were made from plastic or rubber.
+This is what most people think of as a spatula.
+The first spatulas popular with homemakers were made from plastic and/or rubber.
 The main purpose is to scrape bowls to get all the batter or soft dough from a mixing bowl.
 They are also used for folding and blending ingredients where a more gentle approach is needed.
-The plastic ones have never been heat tempered and will melt if left in contact with high heat.
-They look like this…
+The lesser expensive plastic ones are not, nor have been heat tempered and will melt if left in contact with a high heat source.

-There are also spatulas with a thicker head, shaped like a spoon and most commonly called spoonula.
-Additionally, you will now find slotted spoonulas.
+There are also spatulas with a thicker head, shaped like a spoon and commonly called spoonula.
+You will sometimes now find slotted spoonulas.

-I would save the wooden spatulas for use in skillets and woks, as they tend not to be good for bowl work.
+Yes there are wooden spatulas, typically for use in skillets and woks, and these tend not to be good for bowl work.
 I do use wooden spatulas as dough or batter stirring tools.
 Spatulas for Asian cooking are generally made from bamboo.

 If you want to avoid confusion in the kitchen shop, just ask for a turner or turning spatula.
 If you need a fish spatula ask specifically for it.

 Turner spatulas come in a variety shapes and sizes and are made from varying materials.
 Most of the more affordable turners you will find in kitchen shops are made of nylon or silicone covered metal.
 This switch to nylon or silicone was done so that they can be used in either metal or non-stick pans.
-All are heat tempered to some extent, most can withstand 400 to 500 degrees Fahrenheit (204 to 260 Celsius).
+All are heat tempered to some extent, most can withstand 400 to 500°F (204 to 260°C).
 As with “regular” spatulas, the more heat the turner can withstand, the more it will cost.
-But be warned, leaving a spatula in the pan can cause them to melt or warp.
-Pan surface temperatures can easily reach 650F (343C), well above many turners limits.
+But be warned, leaving a spatula resting in the pan can cause them to melt or warp.
+Pan surface temperatures can easily reach 650°F (343°C), well above many turners limits.

-Unless you want to buy new pans, don’t use metal spatulas in non-stick pans.
-Also, metal spatulas can scratch the bottoms of even your best stainless steel cookware so if keeping a visually clean pan surface is important, use caution when turning food.
+Another word of caution, unless you want to buy new pans, don’t use metal spatulas in non-stick pans.
+Metal spatulas can also scratch the bottoms of even your best stainless steel cookware so if keeping a visually clean pan surface is important, use caution when turning food.

-You will also see long wooden spatulas, which look like wood icing spatulas which are used for turning crepes, pancakes and all forms of batter based foods.
+You will also see long wooden spatulas, which look like wood icing spatulas that are used for turning crepes, pancakes and all forms of batter based foods.

 One final note, there are products called bowl scrapers which are used for just that, scraping a bowl clean, mostly of thicker batters and dough.
 They are not spatulas.
 The bowl scrappers are made of plastic and have a rounded edge.